 The annual parade of Japan's self-defence forces took place on Sunday (30 October) at Camp Asaka near Tokyo.

-The annual parade of Japan's self-defence forces took place on Sunday (30 October) at Camp Asaka near Tokyo.
+Background: The annual parade of Japan's self-defence forces took place on Sunday (30 October) at Camp Asaka near Tokyo.
 After the Second World War Japan's constitution was changed to renounce war and the use of force but provisions were made for the defence of its territory.

 SYNOPSIS: Prime Minister Takeo Fukuda reviewed the parade by members of the land, air and sea forces, which have a total strength of about 260,000.
 It followed the forces' annual military exercise last month which involved mock attacks by tanks and armoured cars as well as the firing of ground to air missiles.